AaronWebster/igb-pps/README.md

 The pins can be assigned to every function, one at a time.
 The source code has the following mappings:

-  * SDP0 - PPS output / frequency synthesizer output
+  * SDP0 - external time stamping input
-  * SDP1 - external time stamping input
+  * SDP1 - PPS output / frequency synthesizer output

-One can easily remap them with the modification of the respective ptp\_enable functions, the necessary code snippets are well commented.
+One can easily remap them with the modification of the respective ptp\_enable functions, the necessary code snippets are marked.

-WARNING: The multi port i350 adapters have independent local clocks per port!
+Please note that the multi port i350 adapters have independent local clocks per port!

-WARNING: Never connect TTL level signal source to the pins of the adapter!
+WARNING: Never connect 5V level signal source to the pins of the adapter!

 ##Requirements